 With the decision looming about whether to grant permission for News International to buy the remaining shares in BSkyB, this latest instalment of the grubby phone hacking saga makes such a move a presentational nightmare for the government.

 David Cameron can perhaps be forgiven for being worried that the unsavoury affairs of Rupert Murdoch and his minions are consuming too much of his political capital; with the prime minister’s consummate sense of personal preservation, that is a dangerous place for anyone to be.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.